Aroa Biosurgery

-Aroa Biosurgery Limited (Auckland, New Zealand, formerly Mesynthes Limited, New Zealand) is a regenerative medicine company that develops, manufactures and distributes products for wound healing and soft tissue reconstruction.
-Aroa Biosurgery is headquartered in Auckland, New Zealand with a US office in San Diego, CA, USA and is listed on the Australian Securities Exchange (ASX: ARX).
+Aroa Biosurgery Limited (formerly Mesynthes Limited) is a regenerative medicine company that develops, manufactures and distributes products for wound healing and soft tissue reconstruction.
+Aroa Biosurgery is headquartered in Auckland, New Zealand with a US office in San Diego, CA, and is listed on the Australian Securities Exchange (ASX: ARX).

 The company, originally known as Mesynthes Limited, was founded in 2008 by Veterinarian Surgeon Dr Brian Ward (BVSc).

-The company develops and commercializes products based on its proprietary ovine forestomach matrix technology platform with products in wound healing (Endoform™ Natural, Endoform™ Antimicrobial and Symphony™) as well as plastics and reconstructive surgery (Myriad Matrix™, Myriad Forme™, Myriad Morcells™, Ovitex® PRS) and repair of hernia (Ovitex® and Myriad Ultra™).
+The company develops and commercializes products based on its proprietary ovine forestomach matrix technology platform with products in wound healing (Endoform, Natural, Endoform, Antimicrobial and Symphony) as well as plastics and reconstructive surgery (Myriad Matrix, Myriad Forme, Myriad Morcells, Ovitex PRS) and repair of hernia (Ovitex and Myriad Ultra).

 Technology

 Aroa Biosurgery develops medical devices using its proprietary ovine forestomach matrix (OFM) technology.
 OFM is a layer of decellularized extracellular matrix (ECM) biomaterial isolated from the propria submucosa of the rumen of sheep.
 OFM is used in tissue engineering and as a tissue scaffold for wound healing and surgical applications.